casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 # Prediction Intervals Explained: A LightGBM Tutorial

 When we are performing regression tasks, we have the option to generate prediction intervals, which is not the case when doing classification.
-We generate prediction intervals using quantile regression.
+We generate prediction intervals using quantile regression, which is a fancy way of estimating the median value for a regression value in a specific quantile.

 ## Background

+LightGBM is one of the fastest and most accurate libraries for regression tasks.
+To add even more utility into the model, they have implemented prediction intervals for the community to be able to give a range of possible values.

+Simply put, a prediction interval is just about generating a lower and upper bound on the final regression value.
+This is incredibly important for some tasks, which we will further elaborate on now.

 ### Why use them?

+We can never be 100% certain about one prediction from one model, so instead, the idea is to give an interval back to a person who ends up controlling the final decision based on the range given by the model.
+For example, if we are trying to set the price for a house, it is common knowledge that the price is incredibly dependent on how well maintained and renovated it is.

+Therefore, we want to give a range - and if the house is poorly maintained, perhaps the price would land in the lower end of the price interval.

+### Mathematics

+Math

 ## Python Example